Photoshop 1 Online Section 0713

 0-59.9% .....
 F

 The dates and chapters covered by the exams are listed in the Schedule (see link above).
 All four exams will be taken online and are open book and untimed.
-The Photoshop program may be referenced, but you may not get help from another person.
+The Photoshop and Bridge programs may be referenced, but you may not get help from another person.
 The questions will be based on the textbook, lessons, review questions, the Practical Photoshop videos, and homework assignments.
 Exams will consist of multiple-choice and true/false questions.

 The exam questions are randomly drawn from a testbank.
 Once you open a exam, you must take it.
 I will know if you open the exam more than once and will assess a 10% penalty for each extra time the exam is opened.
 If you feel that you have a good reason for having to open the exam more than once, email me your explanation and I may waive the penalty.
 After completing the exam, you will be able to review all of the questions, your answers, and the correct answers for any questions that you missed.